thinking-with-computers/ludus-spec/README.md

 ###### Other collections? (status: not yet decided)
 Do we want matches on sets?
 Would that even make sense?
 They're both unordered and un-keyed.

 Do we want matches on strcuts?
 Yes.
+(Not yet done.)

 #### Splats in expressions (status: not yet done)
 **See above for a discussion of tuple splats.**